Kawyanethma/Intelligent-Traffic-Light-Simulation/README.md

 # Intelligent Traffic Light System Using Machine Learning

-This repository contains a **simulation-driven Intelligent Traffic Light System** that optimizes traffic flow in urban environments using **machine learning, image processing, and reinforcement learning**.
+This repository contains a **simulation-driven Intelligent Traffic Light System** that optimizes traffic flow in urban environments using **algorithms and reinforcement learning**.
 The system simulates a four-way junction, dynamically adjusts traffic signals based on vehicle density, and evaluates performance with real-time data logging and visualization.

 <div align="center">